Leonardo Scaletti

 Leonardo Scaletti (c.
 1435 – before 1495) was an Italian painter of the Renaissance period active in Faenza.

-He is first documented active in 1458.
+He is first documented as active in 1458.
 Scaletti was active both in painting canvases and ceramics.
 He has been variously described as a follower, or influenced by, of Piero della Francesca, Francesco Cozza, and/or Francesco Squarzione.
 He is known for an Enthroned Madonna.